imagej/imagej.github.io/_pages/plugins/bigstitcher/define-new-dataset.md

 description: test description
 ---

-When clicking {% include bc content='Plugins|BigStitcher| BigStitcher'%} in the the Fiji menu, it will open a macro-scriptable dialog that looks as following:
+When clicking {% include bc path='Plugins|BigStitcher| BigStitcher'%} in the the Fiji menu, it will open a macro-scriptable dialog that looks as following:

 ![](/media/BigStitcher import exisitng 0.png "BigStitcher_import_exisitng_0.png")